kev-m/pyCoilGen/docs/source/results.md

 ## SolutionErrors

-Unless suppressed by `skip_postprocessing`, the `SolutionErrors` contains information about the solution.
+Unless suppressed by `skip_postprocessing`, the `SolutionErrors` class contains information about the solution.

 ```python
 class SolutionErrors: